Catamaran overturns Monday in Puget Sound; 2 people rescued

 Two people were rescued from Puget Sound Monday evening after a catamaran overturned, the North Kitsap Fire Department reported.

-North Kitsap’s fire rescue boat arrived at the scene first and rescued two adult men, according to North Kitsap Fire spokesperson Michele Laboda.
+North Kitsap’s fire-rescue boat arrived at the scene first and rescued two adult men, according to North Kitsap Fire spokesperson Michele Laboda.
 The Seattle Fire Department, along with the Coast Guard, was also on scene to help in recovering the capsized craft.

 The two people aboard the vessel placed the initial call to 911, dispatching crews at 7:47 p.m.
 It took nearly 30 minutes for help to arrive.